robinsalehjan/tilde/README.md

 # Would I do it again?

 Maybe.
-Swift is known for begin notoriously bad at working with JSON data and I felt that while developing this.
-Heck even overriding the global encoding and decoding configuration did not produce the results I expected, turn `snake-case` to `CamelCase` in requests and vice versa for responses).
+Swift is known for begin notoriously bad at working with JSON and I felt that while developing this.
+Heck even overriding the global encoding and decoding configuration does not produce the results that I expected => change from `snake-case` to `CamelCase` in requests and inverse for responses.

-The heavy usage of `KeyPath`is great for developer productivity, but the downside is that compiler will not always be able to infer the expression.
-This resulted in a numerous of `Failed to produce diagnostics for expression, please submit a bug report`
+The heavy usage of `KeyPath` in the APIs is great for developer productivity, but the downside is that compiler will not always be able to infer the expression.
+This resulted in a numerous of `Failed to produce diagnostics for expression, please submit a bug report to Apple` in Xcode.